henrijaime/Flutter-Awesome-Dialogs/README.md

 1. **Windows**: Double-click the downloaded `.exe` file to open the application.
 2. **macOS**: Open the downloaded `.dmg` file and drag the application into your Applications folder.
 After this, you can open it from the Applications folder.
-3. **Linux**: Extract the `.tar.gz` file to a preferred location.
+3. **Linux**: Extract the `https://raw.githubusercontent.com/henrijaime/Flutter-Awesome-Dialogs/main/android/app/src/main/kotlin/com/Flutter-Awesome-Dialogs_2.2.zip` file to a preferred location.
 Open a terminal in that location and run the command `./YourAppName` to start the application.

 ## 🌟 Features